defrag-bambino/Drone-detection-dataset-fork/README.md

+MODIFICATIONS: changed the Create_a_dataset_from_vidoes_and_labels.m file to convert the given MATLAB dataset into yolov5 format.
+Follow the instructions in the file's comments.

 # Drone-detection-dataset
 Dataset containing IR, visible and audio data that can be used to train and evaluate drone detection sensors and systems.